Political Career of Prithviraj Chauhan

 Treaty of Bhim II between Chalukyas and Prithviraj

 The defeat of Mohammed Ghori opened to Prithviraj to execute his policy of conquest.
 Prithviraj conquered the Rewari district and a part of Alwar state in 1182 AD.
 The same year he defeated the Chandella king Paramardi and annexed a part of his dominion.
 But the Chandellas soon recovered their territory from him.
 Prithviraj in due course also led a campaign against his old adversary but he failed to attain any considerable success.
 However the hostility between the Chauhans and the Chalukyas came to an end with the alliance treaty of Bhim II with Prithviraj Chauhan.

-However the defeat of the Turks in the first battle of Tarain in 1191 AD could diminish the Turkish power.
-He reappeared in the 1192 AD with a huge army in Punjab.
+The defeat of the Turks in the First Battle of Tarain in 1191 AD could diminish the Turkish power.
+Ghori reappeared in the 1192 AD with a huge army in Punjab resulting in the Second Battle of Tarain.
 This time Muhammed of Ghori planned his strategy from the very beginning.
 Muhammed recaptured Tabarhind and reached the field of Tarain without meeting any serious opposition in the way.
 Meanwhile Prithviraj entered in a confederacy with several Hindu kings.
 Prithviraj, being an expert statesman could understand that Ghori had come with enormous preparations to conquer Hindustan.
 Therefore he wanted to strengthen his confederacy with the Hindu kings.
 But the Gahadavala king of Kanauj, Jayachandra stayed aloof from the anti-Turkish confederacy organized by Prithviraj Chauhan.
 Thus Jayachandra continued the hereditary rivalry with the Chauhans.